 In 1972, the college planned to demolish the house but a community group formed the “Save the Wells House Committee” and asked the College Board to deed the historic home to them.
 In 1973 the house was placed on the National Register of Historic Places.
 The house was deeded to The Wells House Committee in 1975.

-In 2012, the Well House Committee became part of the Wenatchee Valley Museum & Cultural Center as an affiliate volunteer group, and in 2014 the House was deeded over to the Museum, with the goal of preserving and maintaining it so that it can be used and enjoyed by the public, raise awareness of our valley’s history, and be an architectural asset that contributes to a sense of place and pride within our community.
+In 2012, the Well House Committee became part of the Wenatchee Valley Museum & Cultural Center as an affiliate volunteer group.
+In 2014, the House was deeded over to the Museum, with the goal of preserving and maintaining it so that it can be used and enjoyed by the public, raise awareness of our valley’s history, and be an architectural asset that contributes to a sense of place and pride within our community.

 William T. Clark was born in Delphos, Ohio in 1860.
 He married Adelaide Wear in 1882 and together the couple had six children.
 In 1902 the family moved to Wenatchee, WA.
 Mr. Clark was the developer of the Highline Canal and the Columbia River pipeline bridge.
 He designed and built the Highline Canal, which did and still does provide water to thousands of acres of fruit land.
 He raised money for and built the first automobile bridge across the Columbia River.
 The steel cantilevered bridge still carries irrigation water